sgmurphy/wordpress-plugins/advanced-custom-fields-font-awesome/readme.txt

 Add a [Font Awesome](http://fontawesome.io/) icon field type to Advanced Custom Fields.

-* Specify which FontAwesome icon sets to use (Solid, Regular, Light, Thin, Duotone, Brands, and Custom Upload Icons) (Some features only available with FontAwesome 5.x or 6.x icons)
+* Specify which FontAwesome icon sets to use (Solid, Regular, Light, Thin, Duotone, Duotone Sharp, Brands, and Custom Upload Icons) (Some features only available with FontAwesome 5.x or 6.x icons)
 * Create your own custom filtered list of FontAwesome icons to use with your fields.
 Use different custom icon sets with different fields
 * Returns Icon Element, Icon Class, Icon Unicode, or an Object including the element, class, unicode value, and SVG data (if applicable)
 * Optionally enqueues Font Awesome in footer where needed (when a FontAwesome field is being used on the page))